Detectorists: Production

 Detectorists was announced by the BBC on 31 January 2014.
-The producer was Adam Tandy and the series was a Channel X and Lola Entertainment co-production.
+The series was a Channel X and Lola Entertainment co-production.

 Although the series is set in Essex, it was mainly filmed in neighbouring Suffolk, with Framlingham used as a major location.
 Other locations used in filming include Orford, where Orford Primary School was used as the outside of Becky's school, Great Glemham, where interior pub scenes were filmed, and Ipswich.
 In series 2, the round-tower church at Aldham was used as a recurring location.

 One location in Essex was used in Detectorists: the scenes involving Lance's girlfriend Toni's houseboat, 'Elsie', were filmed at Paper Mill Lock, Little Baddow.
 Locations were sourced by Creative England.

-Upon deciding to finish the show at the end of series 3, Crook commented "it took a while to realise that I did want to do six more episodes to finish.
+Upon deciding to finish the show at the end of series 3, Crook commented "… it took a while to realise that I did want to do six more episodes to finish.
 I don't want to make any sort of big, dramatic announcement that 'never again', but I can't see myself going back to it."

-Despite ruling out further episodes at the end of series 3, in December 2020 Crook alluded to the possibility that a fourth series was not out of the question, saying "I'm just starting the process of thinking 'yeah, we should get the old band back together'."
+Despite ruling out further episodes at the end of series 3, Crook suggested in December 2020 that a fourth series was not out of the question, saying "I'm just starting the process of thinking 'yeah, we should get the old band back together'."

 When asked about the possibility of Detectorists returning for a fourth series after the 2022 Christmas special, Crook responded "I’m going to give the same answer I gave at the end of the third series; "probably not".
 I guess, dot dot dot, I mean, where can you go after this?".

+In December 2024, the BBC screened a 19-minute programme, Mackenzie Crook Remembers… Detectorists, in which Crook reminisces about the making of the series.

 Broadcast

-Internationally, the series premiered in Australia on 9 November 2015 on BBC First.
+Overseas, the series premiered in Australia on 9 November 2015 on BBC First.
 In the United States, the series premiered on streaming subscription service Acorn TV in August 2015.